Asheeshkrsharma/IAS/README.md

 ### Results
 To verify the effectiveness of the proposed fuzzy controller, the control system was stimulated with different situations.
 Firstly, the response time was observed.
 Figure 5 shows the reaction time observed with increasing initial pole angles.
-It can be seen that the control system is able to stabilize quickly\footnote{Note that figure 5 represents simulation result, therefore the time is not in seconds}.
-Figure 5 also shows the introduced bias in action when the angle was very big ($-55^o$).
-To observe the bias in much more clarity, the system was initialized with a pole angle of $55^o$ and a target position of zero (Figure 6).
+It can be seen that the control system is able to stabilize quickly.
+The Figure also shows the introduced bias in action when the angle was very big (55 degrees).

+To observe the bias in much more clarity, the system was initialized with a pole angle of $55^o$ and a target position of zero (Figure below).
 It can be observed that the pole angle decreases faster (becomes upright faster) than reaching the target position.